 \section{Results of SLM vs. Humans Experiment}

-Table \ref{tab:variants} shows the average scores for each quality aspect of the human vs model-generated synopses, along with the statistical significance of the differences found.
-The table allows to answer our two first Research Questions.
+Table \ref{tab:variants} shows the average scores for each quality aspect of the human vs. model-generated synopses, along with the statistical significance of the differences found.
+The table allows us to answer our first two Research Questions.